Apple’s two iPhone 6 models are the best phones money can buy at the moment.

 The sound of one hand smart-phoning

-My hands are average sized.
+My hands are average size.
 My fingers are neither slender pianist fingers nor are they stumpy, fat sausages.
 I can just about get away with one-handed operating on the 6.

 On the 6 Plus I might need to use two hands to do most things.
 Apple recognises this problem and came up with something it calls reachability.
 You give the home button two light taps and the top part of the display moves half way down the screen making it thumb-reachable.